-Last month, Bryce visited the Illinois Valley Animal Rescue (IVAR), delivering the toys and supplies he’d dedicated his birthday to collect on behalf of needy pets.
+Bryce later visited the Illinois Valley Animal Rescue (IVAR), delivering the toys and supplies he’d dedicated his birthday to collect on behalf of needy pets.

-To give you an example of how great Bryce is, his kindness doesn’t end there.
+Nor did the birthday boy’s kindness end there.
 That visit to the shelter sparked a desire in him to be even more involved.

 “IVAR made him an honorary volunteer and he played with all the cats as his job,” Bryce’s mom, Gina Panther, told The Dodo.
 “He is going to try and volunteer once a week, or as he can when he feels good.
 He loves playing with the cats and can’t wait to do it again.”

 Surgeons have since been able to remove 75 percent of Bryce’s tumor; chemotherapy has helped keep the rest of the mass at bay.
 With any luck, this young rescue advocate have plenty of opportunities to keep on doing what he loves at the shelter!